kubagp1/lesson-plan/README.md

 This project scrapes and processes data off the school website using node.js every hour.
 It has its UI built with React and MUI.

+The frontend of the application is a Single Page Application built with React and MUI.

 ## Features

 - Click on any teacher room or class to redirect to its plan